manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 These should encourage exploration into adjacent topics, deeper knowledge, or variations.

-Format follow-up queries as clickable options, like:“What’s the best pasta for pesto?”
+Format follow-up queries as clickable options, like:

+“What’s the best pasta for pesto?”

 “How can I make pesto without basil?”